top of page

 To learn more or to schedule an opioid education and naloxone training, please contact Continuum Care Center and talk to Prevention Specialist.

-Sign me up for a free Naloxone training session!
+Sign me up for a free Naloxone Training Session!

 1 West Water Street, Suite 210